Ariana Grande’s Most Lovable Collaborators Show Up at Lollapalooza - DuJour

-The buzz surrounding pop powerhouse Ariana Grande’s new single “boyfriend” was electric on the fourth day of Lollapalooza, which was also Grande’s headlining day of the festival.
-The song features longtime collaborators from tracks such as “thank u, next” and “7 Rings;” Social House.
+The buzz surrounding pop powerhouse Ariana Grande and Social House’s new single “boyfriend” was electric on the fourth day of Lollapalooza, which was also Grande’s headlining day of the festival.
+The song is credited to Ariana Grande and Grande’s longtime collaborators from tracks such as “thank u, next” and “7 Rings;” Social House.
 Comprised of Mikey Foster and Scootie Anderson, Social House has been making music together for the past five years and has worked with the likes of Lil Yachty, Meghan Trainor, and of course, Ariana Grande.

 “I’ve never been this pumped.
 This is crazy,” Foster says to me in the midst of the Lollapalooza chaos.
 Social media has basically combusted over the release of “boyfriend” and its music video, where Grande shows off her comedy chops and the boys get a little playful as well.
 “I think it’s the relatability of the song.
 It is pretty much the blueprint of relationships in 2019 where you are free to do whatever you want but … don’t,” Anderson says of the song.